Ewa Da Cruz: Awards

 Da Cruz was named one of Soap's most beautiful women in Soap Opera Digest in 2007.

 She was also voted ATWT's hottest "newcomer" in Soap Opera Digest in 2007.

 At Soap Central she was nominated and won the 2007 Dankies as an Outstanding Special Guest or Recurring Role.

-She was also nominated at the 2007-2008 Dankies for a host of awards, including; Outstanding Supporting Actress, Outstanding Newcomer, Favourite Onscreen Couple or Duo, Outstanding Overall Performer and Most Attractive Female Star, (for which she won).
+She was also nominated at the 2007-2008 Dankies for a host of awards, including Outstanding Supporting Actress, Outstanding Newcomer, Favourite Onscreen Couple or Duo, Outstanding Overall Performer and Most Attractive Female Star (which she won).